 NAIMA

-I firstly focused on identifying key characteristics of Naima’s design such as color, shape, and symbols to make her design more toyetic.
+I firstly focused on identifying key characteristics of Celeste’s design such as color, shape, and symbols to make her design more toyetic.
 Her character is inspired by Charmaine Wilkerson’s Black Cake and princesses of the Russian Ballet- so I made her look playfully regal, as a prototypical sleeping beauty.
 The initial costuming process gave me the opportunity to iron out her fabrication and textile constraints, so this finalized sketch was isolated to ironing out her new shape language.

-I started by building her armature from aluminum wire and foil.
+I started by building Celeste's armature from aluminum wire and foil.
 I knew I wanted her to appear lanky, so I shortened her chest and extended the size of her lower leg to lean into that knock-kneed, pubescent stature.

 The initial sculpting pass on the head and pelvis using Apoxie sculpt.
 I initially wanted to make her head bobble and left spacing between the base of her skull and her neck, but with the weight constraints of her head, hair, and crown, I ended up affixing her head to her neck with extra wire.